dicchyantgurung/Identifying-undervalued-vs-overvalued-houses-in-King-County-Seattle/README.md

 #### EDA 1.
 Identify continuous vs categorical variables and transform them accordingly

 - The data set consists of many predictors which are both continuous and catgorical in nature.
-For us to perform a multivariate linear regression, these will need to be cleaned, trimmed and/or transformed appropriately before fitting them into a model.
+For us to perform a multivariate linear regression, these will need to be cleaned, trimmed and transformed appropriately before fitting them into a model.

 #### EDA 2.
 Check for multicollinearity and remove highly correlated pairs from the dataset

 - Multicollinearity reduces predictive power or significance of the predictors.
-Having a model without multicollineraty means that each of the predictors has an independent contribution to the overall result of the model.
+Having a model without multicollineraty means that each of the predictors have an independent contribution to the overall result of the model.

 #### EDA 3.
 Finalize the model and plot the line of best fit to predict the price